 Students may contact their Student Success Advisor directly by e-mail or stop by the Office of Student Success front desk to schedule an appointment with their Student Success Advisor.

-First-year students are encouraged to meet with their Student Success Advisor at least twice a semester for course advising based upon the student’s declared major.
+First-year students are encouraged to meet with their Student Success Advisor at least three times a semester for course advising based upon the student’s declared major.
 Student Success Advisors will educate students on course requirements and course sequencing within an academic degree program of interest.
 Student Success Advisors also will teach students how to register for classes in future semester.

 All students are encouraged to meet with their Student Success Advisor at any point throughout their time at Indiana Tech.
 Student Success Advisors are able to connect students with on-campus resources, review academic and personal success strategies, and assist in scheduling tutoring appointments.